The Crossover (TV series)

-The Crossover is an upcoming sports drama television series based on the novel of the same name by Kwame Alexander.
+The Crossover is an American sports drama television series based on the novel of the same name by Kwame Alexander.
+It was released on April 5, 2023 on Disney+.

-It is set to be released on April 4, 2023 on Disney Channel and April 5, 2023 on Disney+.
+It received two nominations at the 2nd Children's and Family Emmy Awards, winning Outstanding Young Teen Series.

 Premise

-Brothers Josh and JB Bell are considered basketball phenomena, and navigate their lives entering adulthood as well as the growth of their family.
+Brothers Josh and Jordan "JB" Bell are considered basketball phenomena, and navigate their lives entering adulthood as well as the growth of their family.